BGforgeNet/FO2tweaks/README.md

 #### Expanded highlighting

-Expanded version of Sfall highlighting mod.
+Expanded version of sfall highlighting mod.
 A picture is worth a thousand words.
 Highly configurable.

 **Note:** if you're using this, you must disable default sfall highlighting (set `Key=0` in `Highlighting` section of `sfall-mods.ini`).